8 Ways For Teachers To Save Time In The Classroom

-Learning management systems are a good way to employ a blended learning strategy.
+Learning management systems are a good way to employ a blended learning strategy—and there are many types of blended learning.
 You introduce topics (via video, tutorials, assignments and discussion boards) before class, allowing you to dive into greater depth and use your classroom for creative, constructive learning opportunities.

 Search YouTube for dozens of videos on blended learning topics, including tutorials, discussions and real-life examples.
 Apps like Edmodo can also help you manage your blended learning endeavors.

 3. Collaborate with other teacher online